Hopkins-Game-Dev-Society/HGDS-Data-Repo/README.md

   <summary> What We'll Do Together (click to expand) </summary>
   ---

-  Use ScriptableObjects, events, and scenes when possible.
+  Use ScriptableObjects, session data, and scenes when possible.

 </details>

 <details>
   <summary> ⚠️ SPOILERS: The Task (click to expand) </summary>